Special Interest Group in Particulate Matter Filtration Flows in Automotive and Marine Applications

 The fourth meeting was dedicated to particulate matter (and other) emissions in marine applications, and featured speakers from regulation bodies (IMO), industry and academia.

-Meeting programme, list of participants and the presentations can be accessed here.
+Meeting programme, list of participants and the presentations.
 (Please use password SIG-PM-Filtration to browse as a guest or self-enrol)

 The third meeting was hosted by Johnson Matthey and covered a wide range of topics from flow modelling to particle characterisation.
 Two international speakers were present from Turin and Bologna.
-Meeting programme, list of participants and the presentations can be accessed here (please use password SIG-PM-Filtration to browse as a guest or self-enrol).
+Meeting programme, list of participants and the presentations (please use password SIG-PM-Filtration to browse as a guest or self-enrol).

 The second meeting took place at Loughborough University.
 It was mostly dedicated to experimental methods and measurement techniques used for studying particulate matter flows.
 The speakers included:

 - Duncan Kay (Department for Transport)

 - Simon Payne (Cambustion)